Responsible Community 2020-21

 FOOD HANDLING, SNACK, and LUNCH

-We are working closely with our lunch and snack partners on new protocols for managing food at school.
-This will likely include possibilities such as eating in the classrooms with physical distancing protocols and increased cleaning, rotating lunch schedules, and pre-packaged lunch options.
+We are working closely with our new lunch and snack partners on protocols for managing food at school.
+This will likely include eating in the classrooms with physical distancing protocols and increased cleaning, rotating lunch schedules, and pre-packaged lunch options.
 Many families may wish to send lunch from home.
-In all cases, there will be increased cleaning protocols throughout the day.
+In all cases, there will be increased cleaning protocols throughout the day with students learning to wipe off their desks after eating when possible.

 A revised recess schedule will be created to provide outdoor playtime for all students as well as limit the number of students on the playground at one time.
 Visual cues on the ground will help remind students to keep 6 ft distance while playing.
 Certain types of high touch playground items may be closed.
 If open, routine cleaning of the structure is recommended per the CDC guidelines.

 VIRTUAL LEARNING PLANS IN ALL DIVISIONS

 Each division has designated several Teacher Leaders who will be updating the divisional guides for Virtual Learning Terms this summer.
 This past spring’s curriculum design was created with the developmental, curricular, and emotional needs of our students while at the height of a global health emergency.
 The 20-21 school year’s curriculum and plans will be created with the intention to continue curricular offerings apace to the extent possible if needed during a required Virtual Learning Term.

 For students who cannot attend classes for health reasons, or who are in quarantine, there will be remote access into campus and classrooms.
 A form to enroll in the remote option when necessary will be sent to parents and guardians.